From the time we wake to the time we go to bed, beauty products make a way into our lives.

-For the last two years, I have suffered from chronic migraines.
+For the last two years, I've suffered from chronic migraines.
 Recently my neurologist performed an MRI and found white matter on my brain.
 I asked him what caused this.
-One of the things was simple: I was getting older.
+One of the reasons was simple: I was getting older.
 His other explanation?
-I could have been exposed to toxins at a job I had in the past... or my makeup.
+I could have been exposed to toxins at a job I had in the past...or my makeup.

 My Makeup Was Causing My Migraines?